 This list is by no means complete.
 There is a fairly comprehensive list of names and expressions to avoid on the GOV.UK website at https://www.gov.uk/government/publications/incorporation-and-names/annex-a-sensitive-words-and-expressions-or-words-that-could-imply-a-connection-with-government.

 If you need advice we can help here at THP.
 We have advised numerous businesses on how best to set up and run a new business.
-Please call to arrange an initial consultation, with offices in Cheam, Chelmsford, Wanstead, Saffron Walden and London City.
+Please call to arrange an initial consultation, with offices in Cheam, Chelmsford, Wanstead, and Saffron Walden.

 Mark Boulter is responsible for the efficient running of the firm’s infrastructure, and ensuring that THP delivers the best client service.
 Promoting the vision and culture across all branches, people are the key: “I like people who have a fresh approach and I’m happy for them to run with their ideas,” he says.

 Communication across departments is crucial and Mark pioneers this.
 He ensure that people and departments not only talk to each other, but that they share ideas– whether they’re about marketing, finance, sales, strategy or any other topic that can result in us offering a better service.
 “I think helping to develop the next generation of THP people is essential to our success,” Mark adds.
 “We’ve a lot of talented people and our way of doing things increasingly attracts ambitious newcomers who are looking for a fresh approach.
 That’s good for us and even better news for our clients.”